 - A. Dues Deductions The Board shall deduct equal installments from each teacher's paycheck the current due of the BEA, provided that the Board has a teacher-executed authorization for continuing dues deduction, the amount of which shall annually be certified by the BEA.
 The authorization form shall be furnished by the BEA.
 The authorization shall remain in effect from year to year, except that the employee may revoke it in writing.
-Such revocation shall be on a form provided by the BEA and received by the Business Office through the BEA between and including the first and tenth working days. - B. If a teacher resigns, the Board shall deduct the unpaid portion of the annual dues from the teacher's final paycheck.
+Such revocation shall be on a form provided by the BEA and received by the Business Office through the BEA between and including the first and tenth working days. - B.A.If a teacher resigns, the Board shall deduct the unpaid portion of the annual dues from the teacher's final paycheck.
 All dues deducted by the Board shall be remitted to the BEA together with a roster of said deductions within one week after such deductions are made.
-Remitting of dues shall be by deposit to the BEA's bank account. - C. RS Section 125 (Cafeteria Plan) is available to all employees for insurance, child care, and un-reimbursed medical expenses, with guidelines as established by the Section 125 provider. - D. The Board will make other payroll deductions as requested by a teacher including but not limited to, tax sheltered annuities (TSA), United Fund, cancer care premiums, intensive care premiums, and long term disability insurance premiums provided such deductions are constant and equal throughout the salary payment period selected by the teacher under Section 4 above.
+Remitting of dues shall be by deposit to the BEA's bank account. - C.B.
+RS Section 125 (Cafeteria Plan) is available to all employees for insurance, child care, and un-reimbursed medical expenses, with guidelines as established by the Section 125 provider. - D.C.
+The Board will make other payroll deductions as requested by a teacher including but not limited to, tax sheltered annuities (TSA), United Fund, cancer care premiums, intensive care premiums, and long term disability insurance premiums provided such deductions are constant and equal throughout the salary payment period selected by the teacher under Section 4 above.
 New company accounts for TSA payroll deduction purposes shall require the participation of a minimum of four district employees.
 Deductions will be made only if the teacher provides a written request that such deductions be made and such notice is received by the Business Office.
 Deductions will be made in the next available payroll.
+If a clerical error is found, the district will notify the teacher with a written statement and the deduction will be prorated at an equal amount for the remaining pay periods.